Leave this site

 Once you have submitted your application form, we will review this to understand your expertise and experience to match you to a role.
 As part of this we'll check you meet our eligibility criteria – if you're a current serving uniform or a detective constable who is meeting the day-to-day requirements of their role, and have successfully completed your 2 year probationary period with your current force, you'll likely have no issue here.
 You will be invited to attend a face to face interview with our resourcing team or the specialist unit you are applying for.

-All applicants are expected to adhere to the Met values (professionalism, integrity, courage and compassion) which reflect the special nature and demands of policing London.
+All applicants are expected to adhere to the Met’s principles and values, in line with the New Met for London plan, which reflect the special nature and demands of policing London.

 We arrange an induction for you, so you can get to know the Met.
 We will arrange any relevant training courses for you to help you settle into your new position.
 You will likely notice a change in pace and demand through your training, but you will be able to call upon your own experience and the support of others around you through this period.
 There will be highly experienced and skilled officers around you who will always be there to help or assist.